Sign up to our Newsletter

 The majority of students write the LSAT during the summer of their sophomore or junior year to ensure they have enough time to retake the LSAT if necessary.

-Step Four: Complete a JD
+Step 4: Complete a JD

-Once you’ve gotten accepted into your desired law school, you’ll be spending the next three years completing the second degree required to become a criminal lawyer, a JD
+Once you’ve gotten accepted into your desired law school, you’ll be spending the next three years completing the second degree required to become a criminal lawyer, a JD.

 Ensure you choose a law school that can provide you with the best resources and opportunities to succeed in criminal law.
-For instance, you may want to choose a school that allows you to concentrate in criminal law or has a wide range of criminal law courses for you to take.
+For instance, you may want to choose a school that allows you to concentrate on criminal law or has a wide range of criminal law courses for you to take.

 Additionally, you should pick a law school that allows you to participate in experiential learning opportunities where you can gain hands-on experience working on real criminal law cases.